Constitution and Bylaws

 ARTICLE VIII: Special Interest Committees

 The President has the power to appoint Special Interest Committees or the membership may vote to create them.
 All PDARC Special Interest Committees are under the jurisdiction of PDARC.
-Each committee shall report activity as necessary at regular PDARC meetings,
+Each committee shall report activity as necessary at regular PDARC meetings.

-IV COMMENTARY:
+IV.
+COMMENTARY:

-ARTICLE 1: Meeting Length Guidelines
+ARTICLE I: Meeting Length Guidelines

-ARTICLE 2: Presentation
+ARTICLE II: Presentation

-All meetings if possible shall include a presentation related to Amateur Radio.
+All meetings, if possible, shall include a presentation related to Amateur Radio.
 This presentation may be given by members or by invited guests.

-ARTICLE VI: Special Interest Committees
+ARTICLE III: Special Interest Committees

 In addition to the Repeater Committee, the PDARC has traditionally had the following Special Interest Committees: